ankush91/Ner/README.md

 # Information-Retrieval--Machine-Learning
 Machine Learning Techniques for Temporal Information Extraction and Normalization

--> As mentioned in our paper, our code requires Ubuntu Linux (or any comparable POSIX compliant environment) to run.
+As mentioned in our paper, our code requires Ubuntu Linux (or any comparable POSIX compliant environment) to run.
 Our project uses Java 8 and Python 2.7, so both of these languages must be installed.

--> Our code can be run with default parameters using the command "python control.py"
+Our code can be run with default parameters using the command "python control.py"

-->However, it also supports some command line flags:-
+However, it also supports some command line flags:-

-	->'-pre_train_skip' skips preprocessing of the TimeML training set into COL format.
-Use if COL files are already present ->'-train_skip skips' training and creation of the model.
+	'-pre_train_skip' skips preprocessing of the TimeML training set into COL format.
+Use if COL files are already present '-train_skip skips' training and creation of the model.
 Since this process can require hours, it is advisable to use this if only testing is desired.
-	->'-test_skip' skips the testing process.
+	'-test_skip' skips the testing process.
 This can be used if only model generation is desired.
-	->'-train_n <number>' allows selection of a limited number of randomly chosen training files, since training on the entire set can require hours.
+	'-train_n <number>' allows selection of a limited number of randomly chosen training files, since training on the entire set can require hours.

 #Hardware Configurations: